On the possible new heavy scalar and pseudoscalar resonances at the LHC

 The possibility that we could be left without the Higgs scalar should not pose as a matter of concern.
 Namely, the Higgs mechanism built into the electroweak theory helped to establish the SM model, but does not solve the problem of masses of the elementary particles, i.e. Higgs potential and Yukawa couplings are free parameters.
 However, we know that the lepton and quark masses fulfil profound patterns: only three fermion families; characteristic mass gaps; quarks heavier than leptons within the same family, and very light neutrinos.

 The resolution of these problems requires the introduction of a new paradigm.
 The theory of noncontractible space and its consequence on the relations between gauge, conformal and discrete symmetries are explained in ref. \cite{Palle1}.
 The masses of elementary particles are mass singularities of propagator Green functions which are solutions to the nonsingular Dyson-Schwinger equations.
 The theory contains three light and three heavy Majorana neutrinos \cite{Palle2}.
 The lepton and baryon numbers are broken \cite{Palle1,Japovi}.
-The impact of the theory on the phenomenology of the rare B-meson processes can be found in ref. \cite{Palle3}, whereas the effect on the strong interactions - strong coupling, spin asymmetry in the single t-quark production or t-quark charge asymmetry, etc. in ref. \cite{Palle4}.
+The impact of the theory on the phenomenology of the rare B-meson processes and the anomalous magnetic moment of the muon can be found in ref. \cite{Palle3}, whereas the effect on the strong interactions - strong coupling, spin asymmetry in the single t-quark production or t-quark charge asymmetry, etc. in ref. \cite{Palle4}.

+The probable violation of the lepton universality in the semileptonic decays is probably a result of the uncertain and questionable evaluations of the hadron matrix elements with heavy b-quark, and not the signal of new physics.
+The pure leptonic decays of the B mesons could be more interesting \cite{Palle3} since one needs to evaluate the matrix element with only one meson state.
+Note that the similar problems appear in the LEP observables \cite{Baak} and in the radiative corrections of the W boson mass \cite{CDF,Palle9}.
+The role of the massless unphysical $\zeta$ particle introduced instead of the Higgs boson is essential in the longitudinally polarized W boson scattering \cite{New1}.

+The essential relation for the cancellation of the global $SU(2)$ anomaly \cite{Palle1} valid for the Weinberg angle and Dirac fermion mixing angles: